handal-img

 • Embedded Labels: Integrated into the product packaging by the manufacturer.

-Process of Disabling EAS Labels
+Step by Step Disabling EAS Labels

-• In some setups, the deactivation pad is integrated with the price scanner, allowing for simultaneous price scanning and label deactivation.
+In some set-ups, the deactivation pad is integrated with the price scanner, allowing for simultaneous price scanning and label deactivation.

 Summary